Claudia Mori: 1980s and 1990s

 In 1980, she played Mirandolina in the film La locandiera, directed by Paolo Cavara, with Paolo Villaggio and Milena Vukotic.

 In 1982, Claudia returned as a guest at the Sanremo Music Festival, singing the known song "Non succederà più").
 The song, which enjoyed some commercial success in Spain, France and Germany, contains a vocal interlude by Adriano Celentano.
 This success helped the couple at an alleged time of crisis, and therefore the text was understood as autobiographical.
 In 1988 the song was featured in the Soviet movie Igla (Russian: Игла), starring Viktor Tsoi.
 In 1984, she released Claudia canta Adriano, an album where she sings her husband's songs.

 In 1985, she acted in the film Joan Lui - Ma un giorno nel paese arrivo io di lunedì and participated at the Sanremo Music Festival with the song "Chiudi la porta".

 In 1989, she hosted the show Du du du with Pino Caruso; in 1991, she became the CEO of the label Clan Celentano, producing her husband's famous albums, as Mina Celentano (1998).
 In 1994, Claudia participated at the Sanremo Music Festival with the song "Se mi ami", written by Toto Cutugno.

 Recent activities

 In 2009, Claudia Mori released the Claudia Mori Collection, containing a CD with her greatest hits and a DVD with a Celentano family private movie.
 In September 2009, she joined the X Factor judging panel, with Mara Maionchi and Morgan.

-Recently she emerged as a TV series and TV movie producer, such as with C'era una volta la città dei matti... ("There Was Once a City of Fools"), with her production company Ciao ragazzi!, winning the Roma FictionFest Special Award for her achievements as a TV producer.
+In the 2010s she emerged as a TV series and TV movie producer, such as with C'era una volta la città dei matti... ("There Once Was a City of Fools"), with her production company Ciao ragazzi!, winning the Roma FictionFest Special Award for her achievements as a TV producer.